 Here it goes:

-Introduction for my Sample Training Program
+Introduction to my Sample Training Program

 This proposal outlines the goals, objectives, and strategies to implement an online training program for troop leaders leading kindergarten troops within the boundaries of Girl Scouts in Missouri.
 It will also explain the purpose of the program and the planning resources needed for successful implementation.
 Finally, the proposal will detail the planning process, instructional strategy, and the formative and summative evaluation tactics to measure and guide program success.